arttumiettinen/pi2/cluster_info.md

 ```
 has worked fine, but other sizes might be faster.

-CSC prefers low number of submitted jobs, so I suggest to use
+CSC prefers low number of long jobs, so I suggest to use
 ```
 max_parallel_submit_count = 10
 promote_threshold = 3
 ```
 In Puhti, jobs seem to fail into weird errors if the entire node is not reserved for the job.
-Therefore, it is suggested to set sbatch arguments such that
+Therefore, it is suggested to set `sbatch` arguments such that
 ```
 --tasks 1 --cpus-per-task=40
 ```